 - White Sulphur Springs, West Virginia

-Katherine Johnson was born as Creola Katherine Coleman in White Sulfhur Springs, West Virginia on August 26, 1918.
-Her mother was a teacher and, therefore, education was strongly encouraged in the family.
+Katherine Johnson was born Creola Katherine Coleman in White Sulfhur Springs, West Virginia, on August 26, 1918.
+Her mother was a teacher, and therefore, education was strongly encouraged in the family.
 Katherine Coleman exhibited strong mathematical skills and a high IQ at a young age, and she quickly worked her way to graduating high school at 14.
-She immediately enrolled in college at West Virginia State where she graduated with highest honors and earned a bachelor’s degree in Mathematics and French four years later.
+She immediately enrolled in college at West Virginia State, where she graduated with the highest honors and earned a bachelor’s degree in Mathematics and French four years later.

 Katherine Johnson spent a few years after college teaching at a public school.
 She took a break for several years to raise her three daughters.
 She started working with the space program at the age of 35.

-NACA became NASA in 1958 and Katherine Johnson was promoted to an Aerospace Technologist in the Spacecraft Controls Branch.
+NACA became NASA in 1958, and Katherine Johnson was promoted to Aerospace Technologist in the Spacecraft Controls Branch.
 She now worked on calculating the trajectories for spacecraft.
-She spent the next thirty years working with NASA where she collaborated on projects from the moon landing to the Space Shuttle Program, to theoretical missions to Mars.
+She spent the next thirty years working with NASA, where she collaborated on projects from the moon landing to the Space Shuttle Program to theoretical missions to Mars.